Niche languages

 Language-specific post-training

-Adapt model behavior to customer-specific languages, coding standards, internal frameworks, and proprietary toolchains.
+Adapt model behaviour to customer-specific languages, coding standards, internal frameworks, and proprietary toolchains.

-Run modernization work in the environment your security model requires, including cloud, VPC, on-premises, or fully air-gapped deployment.
+Run modernisation work in the environment your security model requires, including cloud, VPC, on-premises, or fully air-gapped deployment.

 Bring AI engineering to the languages your business actually runs on.